BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 The stretch goals of the Keylime extension is to implement registration process, clarify concepts on how to deliver a public AIK (attestation key) of the hardware TPM to the tenant registrar (involves a certificate authority and libvirt)

-## Installing and Deploying
+## Installing and Deploying our Keylime Prototype

 ### Environment Setup

-To run our demonstrations the keylime environments can either be provisioned automatically with Vagrant or manually, instructions for both are shown below
+To run our demonstrations the keylime environments can either be provisioned automatically with Vagrant or manually via . virtualbox GUI, instructions for both are shown below

-We **STRONGLY recommend using Vagrant** and the automatic provisioning process, however Vagrant has been shown to cause some issues with windows users with this project
+**We STRONGLY recommend using Vagrant** and the automatic provisioning process due to the complex setup keylime requires, however Vagrant has been shown to cause some issues with windows users on this project

 #### Vagrant Setup (recomended)